zumikiti/in-60-seconds/README.md

 The previous sample slide introduced us to the power and flexibility of slide *delimiters*.
 This slide demonstrates the use of [background image delimiter syntax](https://gitpitch.com/docs/image-features/background/) that can be used to inject an image as a background for any slide.
+Additional parameters on this *image* delimiter can be used to position, size, scale, and even control opacity so you can create the background effects you need.

 Again, if you look carefully at the sample *markdown* snippet for this slide you can see that the `@snap` tag syntax introduced by *snap-layouts* is taking